MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0004.md

 ## Remarks

 The validation of the length of table fields was previously done with [AS0004](appsourcecop-as0004.md) and has now been split into two different rules:

 - [AS0080](appsourcecop-as0080.md) - which validates against decreasing the length of fields
 - [AS0086](appsourcecop-as0086.md) - which validates against increasing the length of fields

+## How to fix this diagnostic?

+To fix this diagnostic, you must obsolete the field by mark the field as [Obsolete Pending](../properties/devenv-obsoletestate-property.md) and then introduce a new field.

 ## Example